Never forget the HARD road traveled to NV homeschool freedom!

 1982 – Two mothers “applied” to homeschool in Winnemucca, NV.

 One mother was approved because she was a Nevada certified teacher, the other mother was denied because she was not a certified teacher and the family lived within 50 miles of a local public school.
-That mother filed a lawsuit and lost.
+That mother and father filed a lawsuit and lost.
 The reason?
-The district court judge ruled because the NV State Board of Education (NV-SBOE) had never written regulations for the law in existence at the time there was no basis on which to rule in her favor.
+The district court judge ruled in Wallace v.
+Humboldt County School District that because the NV State Board of Education (NV-SBOE) had never written regulations for the law in existence at the time, nor did the family live outside the 50 mile radius of a public school, there was no basis on which to rule in their favor.
 That judge also stated in his ruling that he objected to the concept of homeschooling and he “recommended” several requirements if it were to be allowed.

 1983 – Parents seek change at the NV State Legislature allowing parents to homeschool their children without government approval.